Right now, this isn't integrated within Sharetribe as it can be quite specific, but there are solutions to add it.

 Cookies used for end-users (your visitors)

-_st_com_session At present, these cookies are not used to store any personal information.
+_st_com_session At present, this cookie is not used to store any personal information.
 This cookie is valid for 1 month.

 If you have enabled social logins, there may be some cookies from Facebook, Google, and LinkedIn.
 You can manage social logins in your Admin panel to disable these services if you prefer.

 If you have location services enabled some cookies from Google Maps are used.
 In particular the "NID" cookie.
-You can disable location features if you prefer and these cookies will not be used.
+You can disable location features if you prefer, and these cookies will not be set.

-Finally, you may also have your own additional services (for example, added through the custom script, or if you host YouTube videos in static content pages, ...).
+Finally, you may also have your own additional services (for example, added through the custom script, or if you host YouTube videos in static content pages without using the privacy-enhanced player, ...).
 They may have their own cookies, so it's good to review your own customizations.